codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0030-parallel-agent-stages.md

   - Handle `ParallelStageResult` status aggregation
 - Add `_is_final_stage_parallel()` helper to check if last stage is parallel
 - Add `_synthesize_parallel_results()` method:
-  - Automatically invoke built-in `CommanderAgent` when parallel stage is final
+  - Automatically invoke built-in `SynthesisAgent` when parallel stage is final
-  - Pass `ParallelStageResult` to CommanderAgent for synthesis
+  - Pass `ParallelStageResult` to SynthesisAgent for synthesis
   - Return synthesized final analysis
 - Update `_extract_final_analysis_from_stages()`:
   - Check if final stage is parallel